-This meant repeat miles at 4.40-45 per rep, long fartlek runs such as 60 minutes alternating 1 minute hard (4.55-5.05 per mile pace) with 1 minute easy (6.30-7.30 per mile pace).
+I would do mile repeats between 4:40 to 4:45 per rep. In addition, long fartlek runs such as 60 minutes alternating 1 minute hard (4.55-5.05 per mile pace) with 1 minute easy (6.30-7.30 per mile pace).

-Long track intervals such as 10x1000m repeats with shorter recoveries.
+Also, long track intervals such as 10x1000m repeats with shorter recoveries.

 If your oxygen demand exceeds your supply you will go anaerobic and you will be forced to slow down.

 If you teach your body to run at a higher percentage of effort, without going anaerobic, you will be training in a higher fat metabolism zone.

 Conserve carbohydrates means you will be able to call upon them when you need them most, when you have to sprint at the end of a race or in the last six miles of the marathon.

 It isn't that you don't have the capability to achiever your goals.

 Jeff Gaudette, a 2.22 marathoner who ran for the Hansons Distance Project, reiterates my training philosophy by saying,